karlmacas29/vue-with-laravel12/README.md

 createApp(app).use(router).mount("#app")

-# create router folder and create index.js structure like this:
+# Create router folder and create index.js structure like this:

 import {createRouter, createWebHistory} from 'vue-router'